 - Restart Chrome, open the YouTube page and see if the error is gone.

-If you don’t want to delete cookies for all websites, you can choose to clear cookies for YouTube only as the error is occurring for YouTube.
+If you don’t want to delete cookies for all websites, you can choose to clear cookies for YouTube or the particular website only.

 To do so, follow the below steps in Google Chrome:

 Firstly, click on the three-dot menu and click the Settings option.
 On the Settings page, go to the Privacy and Security section and tap on the Cookies and other sites data option.